The Risks of Wearing a Bra that Doesn’t Fit

 1. The danger of too much pressure

-Think about a bra with underwire, the most popular variety.
+Think about a bra with an underwire, the most popular variety.
 If you choose the wrong size, according to obstetrics and gynecology specialist Dr. Sanchez-Escalonila Zapardiel, what happens is the following:

 - The underwire presses into your chest.

 - The pressure can damage the ligaments of your breast tissue and cause them to sag.

-- A bra that applies too much pressure can also constrict your blood supply to the breast tissue.
+- A bra that applies too much pressure can also constrict the blood supply to your breast tissue.

 2. A bra that’s too large